 Remove any dead stalks or leaves when you prune.
 Be sure to never remove more than a third of the plant’s height at any time.
 Consistent pruning will encourage bushier growth habits.

-A couple months before blooming, pinch-prune the tips of the plant.
+A couple of months before blooming, pinch-prune the tips of the plant.
 This will encourage it to set flower buds.
 Once there are buds forming, leave them alone until after flowering.

 After pruning, reduce the amount of water you normally give your plant.
 It won’t need as much to stay lush.
 As it regrows, you can gradually increase the water amount again.